|Born||in Chesterfield, Derbyshire, England, UK|

 Mini Bio (1)

 This transatlantic talent was born John Vincent Hurt on January 22, 1940 in Shirebrook, a coal mining village near the busy market town of Chesterfield, in Derbyshire, England.
-He is the son of Phyllis (Massey), an engineer and one-time actress, and Arnould Herbert Hurt, an Anglican clergyman and mathematician.
+He is the son of Phyllis (Massey), an engineer and one-time actress, and Arnold Herbert Hurt, an Anglican clergyman and mathematician.
 The youngest of three children, he spent much of his childhood in solitude.
 Demonstrating little initiative, he was guided into art as a possible direction.
 The family moved to Grimsby when he turned twelve and, despite an active early passion in acting, his parents thought less of it and enrolled him at the Grimsby Art School and St. Martin's School of Art where he showed some flourish.
-When he couldn't manage to get another scholarship to art school, his focus invariably turned to acting.
+When he could not manage to get another scholarship to art school, his focus invariably turned to acting.

 Accepted into the Royal Academy of Dramatic Art, John made his stage debut in 1962 and remained there in typically offbeat form such plays as "Infanticide in the House of Fred Ginger".
 An odd, somber, pasty-looking fellow with an aquiline nose (injured while playing sports) and a mass of Irish freckles, he was hardly leading man material.
-His earlier focus as a painter, however, triggered a keen skill in the art of observation and it certainly advanced his talent for getting into the skin of his characters.
+However, his earlier focus as a painter triggered a keen skill in the art of observation and it certainly advanced his talent for getting into the skin of his characters.
 His movie debut occurred that same year with a supporting role in the ill-received British "angry young man" drama Young and Willing (1962).